alexmanrique/blog/_posts/2018-09-22-improving-jpa-queries.md

 -------------------------
 JPA stands for Java persistence and describes the management of relational data in applications using the Java platform.

-One important concept of JPA is the concept of persistence entity.
+One important thing of JPA is the concept of persistence entity.
 An entity It's a lightweight java class whose state is typically persisted to a table in a relational database.
 Instances of such entity are rows in a table.

 JPA is a java standard defined in the java community process which is a formalized mechanism that allows interested parties to develop standard technical specifications for Java technology.